 You can get good storm photos with just your smartphone in three easy steps.

 You will need a spot that you can set up your camera where it will be stable and will not move once you start the shot and where it will have a good view of the storm.

 You can do that by mounting the phone on a small table or other flat surface and pin it between two books or any other heavy objects that will allow you to point the lens toward the storm.

-2) Make sure you have both shutter speed controls and a time-delay feature.
-If there isn't one on your phone's main camera app you can download one of several camera apps for both iPhone and Android that have those features.
+Make sure you have both shutter speed controls and a time-delay feature.
+If there isn't one on your phone's main camera app, you can download one of several camera apps for both iPhone and Android that have those features.

-3) Repeat: Keep taking photos.
-The longer exposure lets you capture any strikes that happen in the camera's field of view during that time but the more photos you take, the better your odds are of success.
+The longer exposure lets you capture any strikes that happen in the camera's field of view during that time, but the more photos you take, the better your odds are of success.

-This is a lot easier then using a smartphone.
+This is a lot easier than using a smartphone.
 But that's no surprise since taking photos is the only thing a DSLR does.
-The rules and technique are similar though.
+The rules and technique are similar, though.